papri221003/Vehicle_Monitoring_System/README.md

 ## 📝 Problem Statement

 Road accidents and vehicle-related emergencies are among the leading causes of fatalities worldwide.
 In many cases, the delay in receiving help is due to the **lack of a real-time alert mechanism**.
 Traditional vehicle tracking systems only provide **location data** but fail to address **accidents, gas leaks, and obstacle detection** in real-time.
+Specially in mountain areas it is difficult to track where the accident occured...so it gettng late for the rescue operation to take place.

 This project aims to **bridge this gap** by creating a **low-cost, efficient, and reliable solution** that:
 - Continuously monitors vehicle status.